For the Parents Funding the System#

 “What America has done is to change the entire concept of culture, the values of civilization.
 The new American culture is not Chartres or Versailles, but the organization of talent.
 The Americans organize intelligence so that it creates.
 They have an industrial and scientific strategy.
 That’s real culture.”
 1

-Jean-Jacques Servan-Schreiber was worried that the United States would become a magical civilization from the future, co-existing with and dominating the present’s France.
+Jean-Jacques Servan-Schreiber was worried that the United States would become a magical civilization from the future, co-existing with and dominating the France of his time.

 But this American cultural engine broke down in the early 1970s.
 Something happened that stole the American vigour; only the computer and software revolutions continued.
 Nobody knows why this happened.